 - In a bowl, whisk together one egg, one cup of milk, and a cup of flour.
 If you want it sweeter, try adding a dribble of honey, maple syrup, molasses, or any other thing your heart desires.
 A dash of cinnamon and a smaller dash of ginger adds a great rounded flavor, in my opinion.
 If you are looking for a little more savory flavor, add hot pepper flakes, garlic, salt, black pepper, or any other spices to the batter.

-- Get a plate covered in newspaper or paper towels ready to help drain the hot, greasy, crispy flowers!
+- Get a plate covered with newspaper or paper towels ready to help drain the hot, greasy, crispy flowers!

-- Grab yourself a lovely dandelion flower from the strainer, shake off the excess water, trim the stem off as low as you can without losing a place to hold it, and dip it into the batter!
+- Grab a dandelion flower from the strainer, shake off the excess water, trim the stem off as low as you can without losing a place to hold it, and dip it into the batter.
 Swish the flower around in the batter to make sure it gets completely covered.

 - Drop the dripping flower into the hot oil and repeat.
-Add just a couple at a time until you have an idea of how long it takes for a flower’s batter to brown (Hint: NOT LONG).
+Add just a couple at a time until you have an idea of how long it takes for the batter to brown (Hint: NOT LONG).
 If I have to tell you to use tongs to carefully flip the flowers, you deserve to cook your fingertips.
-Just sayin.
+Just saying.

 - Remove the flowers to your draining plate when they are golden brown.
-While they are still hot, you have the option of sprinkling them with powdered sugar (alá Funnel Cakes) or cinnamon-sugar or drizzle with honey or mustard or horseradish sauce or, or, or….*sigh*….so many amazing options.
+While they are still hot, you have the option of sprinkling them with powdered sugar (alá Funnel Cakes), cinnamon & sugar, or drizzle with honey.
+Go savory and have them with mustard, horseradish, or any other rich-flavored chutney or sauce.

 Now, just give that a try, and you’ll be like me – wondering where all those pesky dandelions have gone, and wondering what else growing in your yard might taste as good fried golden-brown!
 Eat up!
 Enjoy!